The Into Headship qualification

 - Experiential pedagogies: an important outcome of this qualification is the building of leadership capacity and capability.
 The evaluation and review of the previous national qualifications highlighted the potency of mentoring and coaching methodologies in leadership development, both for aspirant headteachers and for their role in building leadership capability in their school.
 Set tasks in the taught elements and directed study components build opportunities for peer coaching and mentoring

-- Support from many sources including Coach, Headteacher Mentor, LA/Independent School Co-ordinator and Field Assessor as well as SCEL.
+- Support from many sources including headteacher mentor, LA/Independent School Co-ordinator and professional verifier as well as Education Scotland.

 Equality Impact Assessment

 As part of the design and development of Into Headship, an Equality Impact Assessment (EIA) was undertaken to support continuous improvement and quality assurance and to provide a framework for the mainstreaming of equality into all aspects of the development, delivery, monitoring and review of the programme.
 The report sets out a strategic EIA up to the point of accreditation by the GTCS and publication of access and application information.

 Working with university partners, we have now developed the Middle Leadership aspect of the Masters pathway for the Specialist Qualification in Headship.
 This has been available since 2016 and awards a Post Graduate Certificate (60 credits at SCQF level 11).
 Those who attain the Middle Leadership certificate and go on to achieve Into Headship will be awarded a Post Graduate Diploma (120 credits at SCQF level 11).

 The third part of the Masters Pathway, In Headship is now also available.
 This qualification is for those who have recently undertaken their first post as headteacher.
 Those who achieve all three aspects will be awarded a Masters degree subject to awarding body regulations.

 - Alison Allan – North Ayrshire Council